nicky-mc/Week-6-working-with-react/Conditional-Rendering/readme.md

   - Events
   - useState
   - Conditionals
-- Key words - Conditional rendering - State - onClick - Tenary operators - && and - || or
+- Key words - Conditional rendering - State - onClick - Ternary operators - && and - || or

 Conditional Rendering

 What does to mean

-- Conditonal
+- Conditional
   - There is a condition to render elements
   - Depends on user input/interaction
   - Requires an action